Abibubble/ms3-the-bar-blade/README.md

 ## Design
 ### Color Scheme
 * I decided on a very simple theme of purple and black for my color scheme.
-* I didn't want to distract from the content of the site, hence choosing two main colours.
+* I didn't want to distract from the content of the site, hence choosing two main colors.
+* These colors are very contrasting, which provides a striking visual style on the site.
 * I have used 3 different shades of purple to provide some contrast on the site.
 * All text is white, which allows the text to be easily visible on all backgrounds.
 * I have used other colors on buttons only: